QR5.7.1 The Simulation Hypothesis

 QR5.6.2 What is Conserved?

-We conclude that energy isn’t created or destroyed because we see it take other forms.
-For example, when road friction slows down a car, its tires become hot and radiate heat, so kinetic energy is seen to become heat energy, just as steam engines convert heat energy into kinetic energy.
+Science deduced that energy isn’t created or destroyed because it was seen to take other forms.
+For example, when road friction slows down a car, its tires become hot and radiate heat, so kinetic energy becomes heat energy, and steam engines convert heat energy into kinetic energy.
 Energy is then observed to take different forms, but with one notable exception.

-In this model, energy is the rate of transfer of processing by the quantum network.
-Light then has radiant energy because it is a process spreading, and high frequencies that spread at a faster rate have more energy.
+In this model, energy is the rate at which processing is transferred, so light has radiant energy because it transfers processing, and high frequencies that do that at a faster rate have more energy.
 Radiant energy is conserved because photons always restart, as processing can.

-This approach can also explain kinetic energy.
+But what about kinetic energy?
 When light shining on a solar sail makes it move, radiant energy is converted into kinetic energy.
-If the sail moves by acquiring photons that bias its distribution, kinetic energy is also based on photons.
-When objects collide, kinetic energy is conserved because the photons exchanged are constant, and nuclear energy is also based on photons if matter is condensed light.
-Physical events then restart photons in various forms, as light or matter, but photons are conserved because they are immortal.
+The sail absorbs photons that bias its distribution, so it moves their way.
+Kinetic energy then is also based on photons, and it is conserved when objects collide because the photons exchanged are constant.
+And nuclear energy is also based on photons if matter is condensed light.
+Physical events restart photons in various forms, as light or matter, but photons are conserved because they can always restart.

-Current physics has many conservation laws, of matter, charge, momentum, isospin, and quark flavor, but each is partial, as nuclear reactions don’t conserve matter, and weak interactions don’t conserve quark flavor.
-The conservation of energy is now also a partial law because the expansion of space doesn’t conserve it, and it needs an invented (potential) energy to work.
-However the conservation of photons still works, as when a rocket leaves earth, no photons are lost, and when it crashes on Jupiter, no photons are created.
+Current physics has many conservation laws, of matter, charge, momentum, isospin, and quark flavor, but all are partial, as nuclear reactions don’t conserve matter, and weak interactions don’t conserve flavor.
+The conservation of energy is also partial, because the expansion of space doesn’t conserve it, and it needs a virtual (potential) energy to work.
+Yet photons are always conserved, as when a rocket leaves earth, they aren’t lost, and if it crashes on Jupiter, they aren’t created.

-Note that the expansion of space doesn’t affect the conservation of photons.
-When our universe began as a little rip in the quantum fabric (2.4.2), it created space and light by what physics calls inflation, until the expansion of space healed it.
-Since then, the number of photons that exist hasn’t changed because they never die, and space expanding doesn’t change that.
-Our universe conserves the light it came from but not energy, because it is still expanding.
-The first law of thermodynamics then isn’t universal, so is the second law the same?
+When our universe began as a little rip in the quantum fabric (2.4.2), the event that physics calls inflation created space and light, until space expanded to heal the rip.
+Since then, the number of photons that exist hasn’t changed because light is immortal, and space expanding doesn’t change that.
+Our universe conserves light not energy, so the first law of thermodynamics isn’t universal but the conservation of light is.
+Is the second law then also limited rather than universal?

 Next